-This method of sterilization is more efficient and penetrating than washing with antiseptics, asepsis being obtained in the numerous chinks and crannies which abound in the instrument and which are liable to escape adequate attention with the swab.
+This method of sterilization is more efficient and penetrating than washing with antiseptics, asepsis being obtained in the numerous chinks and crannies which abound in the instrument, many of which must escape adequate attention with the swab.
 Its disadvantages are the length of time required and the consequent impossibility of using the same instrument on two cases consecutively.
 In the irrigating cystoscope the bladder contents pass out through the barrel of the catheter, which is subsequently used on a second case, so that the possibilities of infection are obvious.